vaginessa/NewsCatchr-OpenSource/README.md

 Some things you can help with:

-- Translate the app's strings
+- Translate the app into your language [here](http://translate.jlelse.eu)
-- Improve the app's design
+- Fix bugs, described on the [issue reporter](https://github.com/jlelse/NewsCatchr-OpenSource/issues)
-- Fix bugs I didn't found
+- Report bugs on the [issue reporter](https://github.com/jlelse/NewsCatchr-OpenSource/issues)
-- And more!
+- And everything else, that comes into your mind

-_An better description will follow soon..._

 ## What has changed since the last Play Store release?